"The First American Picker"

 This area of New Mexico has a large Native American population that includes many talented jewelry makers and artisans.
 This area provides Dale with a good source of turquoise jewelry, antique jewelry, other antiques, and vintage items that he sells on the Internet and in his booth.

-Our first stop was in Milan, New Mexico to see Sharon and Richard owners and operators of Frontier Trading Post.
+Milan, New Mexico to see Sharon and Richard owners and operators of Frontier Trading Post.

 Sharon and Richard specialize in local Native American jewelry, blankets, crafts and craft related supplies.
 They have been doing business in Milan for over 20 years.
 Dale started buying from Frontier Pawn when Sharon's dad first opened the business.
 Sharon and Richard are easy goin', gracious, and lookin' to do some business.
 If you are swingin' through Milan stop by and tell 'em howdy.
 Sharon and Richard have been in the business for a long time and are looking to sell and move on to greener pastures.
 Any readers out there that are looking for a viable business and they want to live a simpler life contact them.
 I am sure that they would love to talk to you.
 Of course with any small business person "money talks and the bovine byproducts walk."
 Dale made some select purchases and we headed out the door on our way to Gallup.
 It was a pleasure meeting Sharon and Richard and I hope that I have the opportunity to meet them again.
 Happy Trails to Sharon and Richard.